Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ## Round Category Tile with Caption

-Shows a Round Category Tile with Caption.
+Shows a round category tile with a caption.

 ### Files
 ```